 The volatility targeting feature of the Index may cause the Index to reduce its exposure to the Index Portfolio in periods of high volatility, even if the Index Portfolio is generally performing positively.
 The performance of the Index may be negative or less positive than the performance of the Index Portfolio during such periods.
-Accordingly, the return on the Index may be less, and may be significantly less, than the return on an Index that does not include a "volatility targeting" (sometimes referred to as a "risk control") feature.
-For example, the return on the S&P® 500 Index measured from July 5, 2016 (the live date of the Index) to January 20, 2017 was approximately 8.8%, while the level of the Index declined by approximately 0.9% when measured between the same two dates.
+Accordingly, the return on the Notes may be less, and may be significantly less, than an investment based on the performance of one or more indices that do not include a "volatility targeting" (sometimes referred to as a "risk control") feature.

-• The Index Sponsor Will Have the Authority to Make Determinations That Could Materially Affect the Index Level and the Amount Payable on the Notes and their Market Value and Create Conflicts of Interest-The Index Sponsor, an independent index administration function within Barclays Bank PLC, is responsible for the operation of the Index, and the policies of the Index Sponsor concerning the calculation of the Index Level could affect the Index Level and, therefore, the amount payable on the Notes at maturity and the market value of the Notes prior to maturity.
+...
+The Index Sponsor Will Have the Authority to Make Determinations That Could Materially Affect the Index Level and the Amount Payable on the Notes and their Market Value and Create Conflicts of Interest-The Index Sponsor, an independent index administration function within Barclays Bank PLC, is responsible for the operation of the Index, and the policies of the Index Sponsor concerning the calculation of the Index Level could affect the Index Level and, therefore, the amount payable on the Notes at maturity and the market value of the Notes prior to maturity.